When is the next green list update announcement?

 When will the green list be reviewed and updated?

-The first update is expected to take place on Thursday 3 June.
-Any changes will then come into effect a week later (10 June).
+The first update took place on Thursday 3 June.
+Any changes will then come into effect at 4am on 8 June.

+The lists are expected to be updated “every three weeks”.
+That timeframe would dictate that the list review would be on 24 June, with changes coming into effect from 29 June.

 Any amends to the lists will be informed by public health advice, including the Joint Biosecurity Centre’s assessment of the latest data.